akiraandy/TTTReact/README.md

-###Tic Tac Toe in React that interfaces with my Java Server
+# Tic Tac Toe in React that interfaces with my Java Server

-To run:
+### To run:

-make sure you have yarn installed https://yarnpkg.com/lang/en/docs/install/
+Make sure you have yarn installed https://yarnpkg.com/lang/en/docs/install/

 Navigate to cloned repo